Flexibility of the Pressure Function: Overview

 One way to change the equilibrium state of the system is by adding heat.
 The measure of temperature in thermodynamics is the absolute temperature $T$, which is always a positive number with the limit $T\to0^+$ being absolute zero.
 Hence, a positive parameter $t=1/T$ (the inverse temperature of the system) is introduced and one studies how the equilibrium states of $t\phi$ change with $t$, identifying the values of $t$ for which the potential $t\phi$ has more than one equilibrium state.
 A classical result by Walters \cite{W1} is that non-differentiability of the pressure function $t\to P(t\phi)$ at $t_0$ is equivalent to the potential $t_0\phi$ having two equilibrium states with distinct entropies.
 Such points of non-differentiability are called \emph{first-order} phase transitions.
 Points where the pressure function is differentiable, but not analytic, are termed \emph{higher-order} phase transitions.
 Although non-uniqueness of equilibrium states may not appear at such points, they still indicate a sharp change in some property of the system.

 For symbolic systems the first systematic study of a family of potentials exhibiting a phase transition at some value $t_0$ was done by Lopes in \cite{Lo1, Lo2, Lo3} building upon the previous work of Hofbauer \cite{H2}.
-Consequently, phase transitions in thermodynamic formalism were examined using various approaches, see e.g. \cite{BLL,BL,CR,DGR,IT, Lep}.
-We note that the main result of \cite{Lep} deals with the shape of the pressure function after the transitional value: an example is built on a subshift of finite type where a phase transition occurs but the pressure is strictly convex.
-Prior to that paper, in all known examples with phase transitions, the pressure function was either flat after the transition, or there was at least some interval where the pressure was flat \cite{IT}.
+Consequently, phase transitions in thermodynamic formalism were examined using various approaches, see e.g. \cite{BLL,BL,CR,DGR,Dobbs, IoTo, Lep}.
+We note that the main results of \cite{Dobbs} and \cite{Lep} deal with the shape of the pressure function after the transitional value: an example is built of a unimodal map and a subshift of finite type respectively where a phase transition occurs but the pressure is strictly convex.
+Prior to \cite{Lep}, in all known examples with phase transitions on shifts, the pressure function was either flat after the transition, or there was at least some interval where the pressure was flat \cite{IoTo}.

 Another aspect concerns the number and frequency of phase transitions.
+The existence of infinitely-renormalisable quadratic maps which admit an infinity of phase transitions was shown in \cite{Dobbs}.
 In \cite{KQW} we construct a continuous potential on $\{0,1\}^\Z$ whose first-order phase transitions occur at any given increasing sequence.
 Up to that point there were no examples in the literature of more than two phase transitions in the compact symbolic setting.
 Note that the convexity of the pressure implies that at most countably many points of non-differentiability are possible.
 Although we see from \cite{KQW} that the case of infinitely many such points can indeed be realized for the pressure, the requirement for them to form an increasing sequence is actually quite restrictive.
 A convex function, in general, may have a dense set of points where its derivative does not exist.
 The question remained whether similar behavior is feasible for the pressure function.
 As a consequence of our main result we see that the answer is yes.
 We provide a method of obtaining continuous potentials whose phase transitions form any given countable set.
 In addition, the pressure function between the phase transitions can be made strictly convex, whereas the pressure in \cite{KQW} is piecewise linear.